Home

 Read Chapter 7: Pioneer Job Description

-Good management and oversight of a pioneer (lay or ordained) is essential for the success of the pioneer and the project.
-Clarifying how this will be done, and by whom, will be an important decision for the District New Places for New People (NPNP) Team to make before the project commences.
-Whatever form of management/accountability process is decided upon, feedback from Methodist and ecumenical practitioners in pioneering supports the sustained and consistent presence of a good, single line manager for the pioneer
+Good management and oversight of a pioneer (lay or ordained) is essential for the success of the pioneer and the NPNP.
+Clarifying how this will be done, and by whom, will be an important decision for the District New Places for New People (NPNP) Team to make before the NPNP commences.
+Whatever form of management/accountability process is decided upon, feedback from Methodist and ecumenical practitioners in pioneering supports the sustained and consistent presence of a good, single line manager for the pioneer in order for the NPNP to succeed.

 Read Chapter 8: How to Manage a Pioneer

-Experience shows that an important factor in the flourishing of pioneers and pioneering projects is good working relationships with the wider church community and its key leadership.
+Experience shows that an important factor in the flourishing of pioneers and pioneering initiatives is good working relationships with the wider church community and its key leadership.
 A significant moment in shaping this early on is the induction of the pioneer.
 A positive induction period will establish healthy working practices from the start.
 This is important in every setting, but especially in pioneer appointments

 which, by their nature, can sit uneasily with existing church structures.
 Having clear patterns in place for everyone will underpin work and support ministry when creative tensions arise.